hey-Orion/nova/README.md

-# Archived
+## Archived

-## nova was a learning project.
+### Nova was a learning project.
-Designed like a working data pipeline project.
+It was designed to simulate a real-world data pipeline.

-Right now it is shifted to project-lab as Foxtrot with some infrastructure changes.
+The project has now been moved to **project-lab** as **Foxtrot**, with few infrastructure improvements.

-## Note: This repository is archived and is no longer dev.
+### Note
+This repository is now used to store interview practice questions.